Glossary

 Who levies ad valorem tax?

-States usually levy a tax on personal property but not real property.
+State and municipal governments levy ad valorem taxes, which are an important source of revenue for those entities.
+States usually levy taxes on personal property but not real property.
 Local governments — counties, cities, and school districts — typically levy taxes on real property.

 How do you determine ad valorem values?